Is Climate Change Causing a Rise in Dengue?

 Understanding Dengue Fever

-As stated by the World Health Organization (WHO), dengue, also commonly known as breakbone fever, is a prevalent viral infection that is transmitted to humans by the infected Aedes mosquito.[3]
+As stated by the World Health Organization (WHO), dengue, also commonly known as breakbone fever, is a viral infection that is transmitted to humans by the infected Aedes mosquito.[3]

 Climate Change and Dengue: Knowing the Impact